safespring/web/content/en/career/2026-full-stack-tech-lead.md

 - Introducing an external API and golang SDK for our customers
 - Prototype a terraform provider for the external API
-- Introduce upgrade schedules for on-demand Kubernetes into our self-service portal
+- Introduce upgrade schedules for On-demand Kubernetes into our self-service portal

 ## About Safespring